-The gothic parish church of the Assumption of the Virgin Mary was built around 1388.
-After 1466, it was enlarged by a nave and a bell tower, which was then raised around 1500.
-The temple was partially rebuilt and renovated in 1856-1858.
+The Gothic parish church of the Assumption of the Blessed Virgin Mary was built in the second half of the 14th century, and the local parish priest was first recorded in 1372.
+After 1466, under the patronage of the Eulenburg family, it was enlarged by a nave and a bell tower, then raised around 1500.
+In 1726, Botho Eulenburg founded a library above the sacristy, which in the 19th century had already several thousand volumes.
+The church was partially rebuilt and renovated in 1856-1858.
 From 1525 to 1945, it served Evangelicals, after the Second World War it was again taken by Catholics.

 Webpage leksykonkultury.ceik.eu, Kościół pw.
 Wniebowzięcia Najświętszej Marii Panny w Galinach.